UnrigorousProof/JustBecause/BlueStates.md

 ## Data

-Original Chart and Data for the List from Johns Hopkins University (link #1) The US without Blue States point based on:
+1. Original Chart and Data for the List from Johns Hopkins University (link #1)

-1. The New York Times summary of cases and deaths (link #2)
+1. Cases and deaths state by states from The New York Times summary (link #2)
-2. The Wikipedia entry on states and territories for population(link 3 which gets it's numbers from link 4)
+2. The Wikipedia entry on states and territories for population (link 3 which gets it's numbers from link 4)
 3. An analysis/determination of what counts as "blue state" based on MIT's election lab historical voting dataset (link 5)

 ## What is a blue state